-In our over 30 years providing trust and estate management, we have noticed that people often ask the same types of questions when deciding whether to use our services.
+In our over 35 years providing trust and estate management, we have noticed that people often ask the same types of questions when deciding whether to use our services.

 These are good questions, and we hope the following answers make the decision easier.

-• Most charges are computed on an hourly basis.
-The fee is proportional to the amount of work performed on each account.
-There is no cost for an initial consultation.
+Northwest Trustee & Management Services charges a fee based upon assets held in the trust and an hourly fee proportional to the amount of work performed on each account.
+There is no costs for an initial consultation.

 • Fees are tax deductible and half is taken from the principal and half from the income.